Saguaro - Largest Cacti and Symbol of Wild West

 Most of the park has been designated as wilderness where no development is possible.
 Even hiking trails are not well-maintained, so good navigation skills are required while hiking or backpacking in the park.

-Petroglyphs left by first nations on Signal Hill.
+Petroglyphs left by First Nations on Signal Hill.

 My favourite moment when visiting Saguaro National Park was a sunset.